-Practices in major cities are fighting tooth and nail for work, spending large budgets on marketing and advertising and offering loss leader services to get busy.
-Rural areas have a much higher population per vet and don’t need to compete as hard to get patients.
-It is simply easier to be busy.
+Practices in major cities are fighting tooth and nail for work, spending large amounts of money on marketing and advertising, and offering loss leader services ($99 scale and clean) to get patients.
+Rural areas have a much higher population per dentist and don’t need to compete as hard to get patients.
+It is easier to be busy.

 3. Running costs lower

-A business’s profit is obviously not just a function of making sure that there is income (, but also of keeping expenses low.
+A business’s profit is obviously not just a function of making sure that there is income, but also of keeping expenses low.
 In this area, regional Australia has metro beat too, as many of the costs of running a practice are cheaper outside of the cities.
-In our experience, regional/rural vet practices usually pay less for:
+In my experience, regional/rural dental practices usually pay less for:

 - Rent per square metre for medical/commercial space.